This post will share how to use The Ordinary AHA BHA Peeling Solution safely without burning off your skin.

 - After cleansing, make sure you dry your face completely.
 Any iota of water has the potential to irritate your skin.

-- Use three drops for your entire face focusing on your forehead, right and left cheek.
+- Use three drops for your entire face, focusing on your forehead, right and left cheek.
 Any more than that is too much.

 It has now become part of my routine.
-I’ve also been paying a lot of attention to how different people are using it from TikTok to Facebook and Reddit and the different reactions they have gotten from this product.
-Which is what inspired this post in the first place.
+I’ve also been paying a lot of attention to how people use it, from TikTok to Facebook and Reddit, and the different reactions they have gotten from this product.

 So, if you struggle with blemishes, hyperpigmentation or textural irregularities, it will definitely give you that glow you are looking for.
-I mean Glycolic Acid is the first ingredient after all.
+I mean, Glycolic Acid is the first ingredient, after all.

 Is this product a staple in your routine?
 What’s your experience so far?